sasilver75/obsidian/Context Distillation.md

 Training a model on a long prompt, and then running supervised learning onto the output with a shorter system prompt ((?
-This is bad lol))
+This is bad explanation lol))

 ![[Pasted image 20240616235151.png]]